 - a sink with hot/cold faucets

-- The assembly time is even longer than with the plastic ones.
-I think it took us about 4 hours (2 adults) to set this one up.
+- The assembly time can be longer than with the plastic ones.
+It took us about 4 hours (2 adults) to set up our wooden one.
 Make sure that you have an electric screwdriver.
 If you have one that fits an allan key even better!

 - It does not have a floor but you can make your own with pavers or old floor tiles.
 Use your imagination!